uz0/llm/docs/02_context.md

 **Solutions**:
 1. Ask agent to search documentation:
    ```
-   ❌ "How do I use the Anthropic API?"
+   [FAIL] "How do I use the Anthropic API?"
-   ✅ "Search the official Anthropic documentation for API authentication.
+   [PASS] "Search the official Anthropic documentation for API authentication.
       Provide the current recommended approach."
    ```